TDAILab/tutorial-template/docs/source/usage.rst

 l

 Run
 ------------
+Click the Model page, and fill out this page.
+After then, you click the dark blue "run" button.
-Click the Model page → fill up this page → dark blue run button →　enter Image Tag Name and click Deploy to Dev(Dev)
+The form will pops up on the page, and you enter Image Tag Name and click Deploy to Dev(Dev).

 .. _target to image: